uisneach/uisneach.github.io/source/_posts/The-Song-of-Lugh.md

 ### Abbreviations

 Many words are shortened by means of abbreviation, and most of those by a *macron* or bar above the letter.
-The reader is meant to understand that the word being abbreviated is so common, or so easily derived from context, that writing the full word out is not necessary.
-We can see at the top of the folio that the scribe abbreviates "*Tuatha Dé Danann*" as ".t.d.d.", it is understood that the reader, if he has been reading along, will naturally assume TDD stands for *Tuatha Dé Danann* from context.
+The reader is meant to understand that the word ending which has been abbreviated is so common, or so easily derived from context, that writing out the full word is not necessary.
+We can see at the top of the folio that the scribe abbreviates "*Tuatha Dé Danann*" as ".t.d.d."; it is understood that the reader, if he has been reading along, will naturally assume TDD stands for *Tuatha Dé Danann* from context.

 <img src="TDD.png" alt="" class="wide-image" />

 Most abbreviations, though, use a *macron*.
-In this phrase below, we have only the letters "FER NER̄" to read from, but one who has been reading the entire story will recall that the conflict is between the *fer fomoire* (men of the Fomorians) and the *fer nErenn* (men of Ireland), so it is not necessary to finish writing the word *Erenn*, one can simply assume.
+In this phrase below, we have only the letters "FER NER̄" to read from, but one who has been reading the entire story will recall that the conflict is between the *fer fomoire* (men of the Fomorians) and the *fer nErenn* (men of Ireland), so it is not necessary to finish writing the word *nErenn*, one can simply assume.

 <img src="FER NERENN.png" alt="" class="half-image" />